Underland (Narnia): Rilian's escape

 When Rilian is rescued and the Queen killed, Rilian and the others seek to find a way back to the Overworld.
 Rilian knows of a new passage on this side of the Sunless Sea, that the Earthmen have dug recently in preparation for the Queen's intended invasion of Narnia.
 They fear being apprehended by the Earthmen, but commotion breaks through the silence, and they discover that the Earthmen too have been trapped in Underland by the Queen's magic.
 Now that she is dead, the Earthmen are freed from their task of preparing her invasion, and they return gleefully to their own home, the land of Bism.

 Bism, far beneath Underland, glows with volcanic heat.
 As Golg, their Earthman guide, leads them past the opening to Bism, the travelers look down into it and make out a river of fire where Salamanders swim, alongside groves and fields of many colors, not unlike a stained glass window.
 Lewis describes Bism as a place of beauty for the Gnomes, who desire to reach it as much as Rilian and his companions want to reach the Overland.
 Golg describes the living riches of Bism as far outstripping the "dead" gold and jewels that Overlanders find in their shallow mines.
 Rilian is torn with the desire to see this land, but the rift between Underland and Bism is about to close, and the Gnomes hurry to be on the correct side.
 Rilian and his companions escape to the surface through the tunnel dug by the Earthmen.

-The End of the World
+Narnian Territory

-In The Last Battle, which tells of the end of Narnia, Father Time makes another appearance.
-From the Stable Door, Aslan calls him; whereupon he awakes and stands tall, and blows his trumpet.
-This causes the world to end.
-All the creatures from the Narnian world come past the Door, either to enter or not, depending on whether or not they have faith in Aslan; the stars fall from the sky; the dragons, salamanders, and other sleeping creatures from Underland awaken, and devour all the foliage in Narnia until it is barren and they die of old age leaving their skeletons behind; the world is flooded; the sun becomes a red giant and destroys the moon; and at the last, before Aslan tells High King Peter to close the Door, Father Time puts out the sun.
+After Caspian X's death, Rilian has been crowned the new king of Narnia.